 A mid-season black raspberry cultivar that is noted for its excellent flavour.
 Fruit matures in early July and may be eaten fresh or used in jams and jellies.

 A wine grape that makes a dry, medium-bodied white wine.
 Panicles of fragrant, greenish flowers in spring are followed by clusters of medium-sized, green grapes that ripen in late September.

 Mid-season, edible grapes that are virtually seedless.
 The blue-purple fruit have a sweet musky flavour.
 Makes great preserves.

 An elderberry plant with high yields and superior fruit production.
 Needs to be cross pollinated.

-Extremely productive, self-fertile variety produces clusters of medium sized, 1/4″ black berries with a black berry flavor.
+Extremely productive, self-fertile variety produces clusters of medium sized, 1/4″ black berries with a black berry flavour.
 Very hardy and disease resistant, reliable and easy to maintain.
 Birds rarely bother this variety.
-Currants are very high in vitamin C and antioxidants and are delicious in jelly, jams, or sauces.
+Currants are very high in vitamin C and antioxidants.
+Delicious in jelly, jams, or sauces.

 A self-pollinating blueberry that provides two delicious crops a year: midsummer and fall.
 It’s glossy, dark green foliage looks nice in any landscape especially with the additional shades of red through the winter months.

 A new, mid to late season blueberry variety generating one of the largest berries on the market today.
 Light blue fruit is both sweet and tasty.
 All blueberries require highly acidic soil and good drainage.

 A mid-season producer of medium to large sweet blue fruits.
 Upright growth habit and moderate growth rate.
 Excellent fresh, frozen and in preserves.
 All blueberries require highly acidic soil and good drainage.